thcopeland/slimavr/README.md

 ## Installation

-Download the latest version from the [Releases page](https://github.com/slimavr/armb/releases).
+Download the latest version from the [releases page](https://github.com/thcopeland/slimavr/releases).
 Alternatively, clone the repository and run `./releases.sh` to create your own release.

 ## Usage